Malai Kofta Recipe (Paneer Kofta Curry)

 Enjoy Malai Kofta with Indian breads soft butter naan, tandoori roti, or garlic naan for a rich and satisfying North Indian dinner.
 Add a side of onion salad or mint chutney for a restaurant-style touch.

-Serve this creamy kofta curry with flavored jeera rice, vegetable pulao, or saffron rice.
-The mildly spiced rice balances the rich gravy and makes it a complete comfort food meal.
+Serve this classic paneer Malai Kofta with naan, roti, paratha, or steamed basmati rice for an authentic Indian dining experience at home.
+The mildly spiced rice balances the rich gravy and makes it a complete Indian vegetarian recipes.

 Malai Kofta is a popular North Indian curry made of soft dumplings known as koftas in India.
 It is usually prepared from grated paneer, potatoes, and cream for gravy.
 The koftas are served in a rich and creamy tomato-based curry.